can-lehmann/owlkettle/docs/widgets.md

 - All fields from [BaseWidget](#BaseWidget)
 - `children: seq[GridChild[Widget]]`
-- `rowSpacing: int` Spacing between the rows of the grid.
+- `rowSpacing: int` Spacing between the rows of the grid
-- `columnSpacing: int` Spacing between the columns of the grid.
+- `columnSpacing: int` Spacing between the columns of the grid
-- `rowHomogeneous: bool`
+- `rowHomogeneous: bool` Whether all rows should have the same width
-- `columnHomogeneous: bool`
+- `columnHomogeneous: bool` Whether all columns should have the same height

 ###### Setters